PathologyDataScience/triteia/README.md

 )
 ```

-### Using standalone docker container
+### Using a standalone Docker container
 To test using the Docker container, launch and build the client as follows:
 ```
 docker build -f client.Dockerfile . -t triteia:latest --build-arg DOCKER_GROUP_ID=$(getent group docker | cut -d: -f3)
 ./launch_test_container.sh
 ```
-You can now run tests inside the container using `pytest tests` inside the container.
+You can now run tests inside the container using `pytest tests`.

 ## TRT Conversion <a name="trt"></a>
 Models usually come as PyTorch, TensorFlow, or ONNX backends.
 NVIDIA has a format called "TRT" (https://github.com/NVIDIA/TensorRT) that is optimized for inference.